nanorepublica/site/about.md

 ### Interests ###

-In my spare time I enjoy playing Video games, watching films, and discussing the finer points of life otherwise known as socialising!
+In my spare time I enjoy playing video games, board games, watching films, occasionally building bikes, and discussing the finer points of life otherwise known as a pint down the pub!

-I am also interested in photography, graphic design, robotics especially Unmanned Aerial Vehicles (UAVs) and the latest news in technology and computing.
+I am also interested in graphic design, keeping up with the latest technology & open source software, photography, and robotics in particular Unmanned Aerial Vehicles (UAVs).

-I also enjoy skiing and rock climbing as well as having achieved grade 5 in the clarinet.
+I also enjoy cycling, skiing & rock climbing as well as having achieved grade 5 in the clarinet.

 <p class="message" style="text-align:center;">